peritext/peritext/specification/sections/doc-resources_syntax.md

 ### Nested bibTeX objects expressions

 When dealing with contextualizers such as datavis-related contextualizations, contextualization params can become complex.
-Therefore, Modulo extends the principle of nesting in bibTex in order to allow for complex parameters.
+Therefore, Peritext extends the principle of nesting in bibTex in order to allow for complex parameters.

 ```
 This bibtex contextualization description :